Zenixas/zenixas/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=zenixas.zenixas)

 </p>
 <div size='20px'> Hi!
-My name is Zenix. i'm a kid that is trying to learn to code and reverse engineer
+My name is Zenix, i'm a kid that is trying to learn to code and reverse engineer
 </div>